reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/configuration/settings.md

 Directory where the templates are located which will be available via tab completion and reference by name.

+### template.customPaths: string

+Additional directories where templates are located.
+Multiple paths can be specified by using a `:` delimiter.
+Environment variables can also be referenced using `$VARNAME`.

 ### views.columnmaxwidth: int

 Maximum width of columns when using the table view